 Disaster Mitigation Competence Centre (DMCC) is aiming to improve the strategy of disaster mitigation by advancing the understanding of earth physical phenomena and enhancement of estimation quality on target hazards.
 Scenario-based approach is conducted by analyzing the natural hazards at a given site or by means of early warning systems, or by forecasting the occurrence of the eventually generated disaster after the next strong leading events.
 An open and sustainable collaboration framework is built up by developing scientific gateway to integrate tools, services, and data based on the needs of user communities.
 Started from the 6 DMCC initial members, the collaboration welcomes participation of any Asia Pacific countries, and will leverage the achievements of related projects in Europe and the rest of the world.

-In the first 6 project months, DMCC has been focused on the simulation and analysis web portal construction for earthquake and tsunami as well as extreme weather hazards as planned.
+In the first 6 project months, DMCC has been focused on the simulation and analysis of web portal construction for earthquake and tsunami as well as extreme weather hazards as planned.
 Five case studies were identified to guide the development of the scientific gateway by working together with user communities from all partners.

 Impact assessment of tsunami hazards from Manila Trench: leading by Academia Sinica (Taiwan), Philippine is the primary partner and provides the tidal gauge data etc.;